 Understanding Beyond Meat's Unusual Options Activity

-Beyond Meat (NASDAQ:BYND) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $129.62 following the option alert.
+Shares of Beyond Meat (NASDAQ:BYND) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $128.2.

 - Trade Type: PUT